Jarcrew: Other projects

 While rumours of a forthcoming reformation persisted, Kelson (along with final Jarcrew bassist, Hywel "Ricardo" Evans) most notably assumed the bass duties in Future of the Left with former mclusky members Andrew 'Falco' Falkous and Jack Egglestone.
 Mathias vacated the position in 2010, and assumed the bass duties in Hywel "Ricardo" Evans' group, Truckers of Husk (along with two additional former Jarcrew members, Rich Williams and Rhod Thomas).
 In December 2010, Kelson and Hywel appeared on Bethan Elfyn's Radio 1 Introducing show to discuss the band, play a previously unheard demo from the unreleased second album ("Hello Monster"), and hinted at the possibility of a reunion.
 At a 2012 Truckers of Husk show in Cardiff's Clwb Ifor Bach, the one missing Jarcrew member (Tom Clark) joined the group onstage for a brief, unpublicised reunion (ending the show with two Jarcrew mainstays, Paris & The New Math and Sad French Death Metal).
 This was the first time Jarcrew have performed publicly in over seven years.

 Reformation

 On 26 August 2014, Newport's Le Pub venue, which is facing closure, announced via Twitter that Jarcrew would be reforming for a one-off show supporting 'Mclusky' (mclusky's Andrew Falkous and Jack Egglestone, with Million Dead/Future of the Left bassist Julia Ruzicka filling in for original bassist Jon Chapple) on Saturday 8 November.
 All proceeds generated from ticket sales would go towards the £10,000 goal which would pay to soundproof the venue and keep it in business.
 Mclusky and Jarcrew performed again a week later in Cardiff's Clwb Ifor Bach, for the same cause.
 They have since performed sporadic one-off shows around Cardiff.
+In 2023, they released a new EP titled "Ghostie" on Bandcamp.